Aetheridon/Aetheridon/README.md

 </h1>
 - Experience working with Linux (Mainly Debian based systems)<br />
 - Experience with automating tasks and making cool applications with Python.
+- Experience with working on physical servers and setting up networks

 if you want to contact me --> Aetheridon#0001